Skip to content

 The findings raise questions about the program’s future:

-• DCAA eliminated its incurred cost backlog by FY2018, before IPAs were brought on.
+• DCAA eliminated its incurred cost backlog before IPAs were brought on.
 The backlog reduction came primarily from the risk-based sampling methodology, not from adding outside auditors.

 • The number of audits available to IPAs declined after DCAA revised its criteria for assigning audits and its risk-based methodology in 2020.